mihail911/mihail911.github.io/src/pages/articles/2018-29-09---Object-Detection-With-RCNN/index.md

 ![Region proposal through convolutional neural network](./region_proposal_through_convolutional_network.png)

-Now, this feature vector is run through a collection of linear support vector machines (SVM for short), where each SVM is designed to classify for a single object class.
+Afterwards, this feature vector is run through a collection of linear support vector machines (SVM for short), where each SVM is designed to classify for a single object class.
 In other words, there is an SVM trained to detect *boat*, another one for *parrot*, etc.